Are You Part of the 92% or the 8%

 Table of Contents

 Several years ago, a class of teenagers with dreams and aspirations for their futures became part of a study group where they participated in a lifetime study.
-This is the basis for the statistics stated below supplied by Harvard University.
+The study looked at how many achieved financial freedom during their lifetime.
+The Results of the Study are summerized below.

 The students selected were from similar backgrounds.
 They did not come from privileged backgrounds or have above average incomes or above average intelligence.
 They were ordinary teenagers who went on to live their adult lives.

-The results of the study are very interesting as of 100 pupils coming up to their 65th birthday – the then retirement age – the statistics were;-
+The results of the study are very interesting as of 100 pupils coming up to their 65th birthday – the then retirement age – the Harvard statistics showed;-

 - 38 were dead